 Is HealthTell Just More Bad News for Theranos?

-Looking for lower transaction costs?
-Zacks Trade is offering $1 trades for U.S. stocks and options. for one year after you open an account.
-After a year of dollar trades, you'll pay just $3 a trade or a penny a share, whichever is greater.
-Zacks Trade is one of the cheapest brokers out there and we use them to trade stocks on over 90 foreign stock exchanges.
-Click here to open an account.5 Reasons Why Theranos Could IPO Soon“.
+Do you want to trade stocks for free?
+For the rest of your life?
+TD Ameritrade has completely eliminated commissions for stocks, ETFs (domestic and Canadian), and options.
+Open up an account with TD Ameritrade today and make brokerage fees a thing of the past.5 Reasons Why Theranos Could IPO Soon“.
 One of those reasons was that since it had been over 5 years since taking in their last funding round, firms who had invested $800 million into the most highly valued healthcare startup in the world valued at $9 billion would be looking to cash in their chips while the biotech market was still hot.
 Fast forward to today and those investors may be looking for a different sort of exit.

 It all started when the Wall Street Journal slammed Theranos in an October 16, 2015 article titled “Hot Startup Theranos Has Struggled With Its Blood-Test Technology“.
 Less than two weeks later, the FDA ordered the company to stop using their technology in all of their 200 tests on offer except one.
 You can dig in more by looking at some of the official documentation here and here but the main takeaway is that Theranos is in damage control mode and losing opportunities now.
 Safeway who spent $350 million dollars over 4 years to build 800 in-store clinics dissolved their partnership with Theranos late last year.
 Theranos has left the door wide open for a competitor to come by and fill their shoes.
 One such company might be HealthTell.